hyphacoop/organizing/2020-02-26-standup-meeting.md

             - bl: go to finance room to address the questions
         - dc: DEADLINES!
 Can we have them in calendars?
         - dc: invoicing schedules?
-            - bl: payday payroll dates in the calendar. more dates, yes.
+            - bl: dates for payday, payroll submission deadline, and invoice deadline in the calendar. more dates, yes.
     - Send me your TD forms + SIN
         - dc: can you be clear about what is still required from whom?
             - bl: we only have TD1 and TD1-ON from pc, bl, yj, so we still need them from